Become an Independent Branch of the Oklevueha Native American Church

 - Third Step: Please have three people, naming them; 1.
 Chief Executive Officer (CEO), 2.
 Chief Operating Officer (CEO) and 3.
 President, to acquire an Oklevueha Native American Church $200.00 Membership Card.

-- Fourth Step: Have studied the first page of Oklevueha Native American Church, ONAC legal Member Rights and all of the links that are associated with them.
-Have a telephone (435) 619-6017 conference with James Warren ‘Flaming Eagle’ Mooney, to discuss what you feel and think about what you have read:
+- Fourth Step: Study the first page of Oklevueha Native American Church, ONAC legal Member Rights and all of the links that are associated with them.
+Then make arrangement to have a conference call (435) 619-6017 with James Warren ‘Flaming Eagle’ Mooney, to discuss your feelings and what you think about what you have read:

 - Fifth Step: Be prepared to take a solemn oath that you will only conduct ceremonies for Members and distribute our Sacred Sacraments to Members of ONAC exclusively.